 Expertise key words: epigenetics, stem cells, cancer stem cells, germ cells, reprogramming, cancer biology

 My research interests are in Epigenetics and Stem Cell Biology.
-I am interested in understanding how stem cells are epigenetically regulated during normal tissue homeostasis and in disease.
-The… read more
+We are working to understand how stem cells are epigenetically regulated during normal tissue homeostasis and in disease.
+The answer to… read more

 Applications for a PhD position are invited all year round from exceptional graduates to study epigenetic mechanisms involved in carcinogenesis and tumour reversion.
 Our lab is interested in understanding the epigenetic mechanisms involved in carcinogenesis.
 Gene function is regulated by epigenetic remodelling of chromatin via DNA methylation, histone modification and RNA interference.
 These epigenetic modifications play a fundamental role during development and are altered in cancer.
 A fundamental question in cancer research is the identification of molecular mechanisms that initiate and sustain tumour growth.
 We are studying how altered epigenetic regulation of gene function can transform tissue stem cells and/or somatic cells to cancer stem cells.
 We are also investigating how cancer-associated epigenetic alterations can be reverted by cellular reprogramming.
 To this end, we use oocyte extracts and the induced pluripotent stem cell (iPSC) technology to study how epigenetic alterations can be erased from cancer cells.

-Candidates interested in joining our lab to work in these research areas can contact Dr Allegrucci by sending an e-mail to firstname.lastname@example.org Funding The position is only available to self-funded students.
-There are a number of international studentships available to international applicants: see http://www.nottingham.ac.uk/InternationalOffice/prospective-students/scholarships/index.aspx.
+Candidates interested in joining our lab to work in these research areas can contact Dr Allegrucci by sending an e-mail to email@example.com Position are currently available only to self-funded students.
+There are a number of international studentships available to international applicants: http://www.nottingham.ac.uk/InternationalOffice/prospective-students/scholarships/index.aspx.

 My research interests are in Epigenetics and Stem Cell Biology.
-I am interested in understanding how stem cells are epigenetically regulated during normal tissue homeostasis and in disease.
+We are working to understand how stem cells are epigenetically regulated during normal tissue homeostasis and in disease.
 The answer to this biological question is fundamental to understand the basis of diseases characterised by a stem cell dysfunction and for the development of stem cell therapies.

 Epigenetic alterations in carcinogenesis